Catherine Carey: Biography

+As Catherine and her husband were staunch Protestants, they fled to Germany in spring 1556 during the reign of Queen Mary I. Princess Elizabeth wrote to her cousin whilst she lived on the continent, and Catherine is known to have resided in Basel and Frankfurt am Main whilst on the continent.

-Princess Elizabeth wrote to her cousin there, and Catherine was appointed Chief Lady of the Bedchamber after Elizabeth became queen.
+Catherine was appointed Chief Lady of the Bedchamber after Elizabeth became queen.
 For the first ten years of the reign, Lady Catherine combined the most senior post among the ladies-in-waiting with motherhood to more than a dozen children.
 Elizabeth never recognized Catherine as her half-sister, and it was certainly not a relationship that Catherine or Sir Francis ever openly claimed.
 At court, Catherine was acknowledged as the queen's favourite among her first cousins, and Elizabeth's lack of other female relatives to whom she felt close may be adequate to explain this favoured position.

-She died on 15 January 1569 at Hampton Court Palace, being outlived by her husband and children, and was buried the following April in St Edmund's Chapel in Westminster Abbey.
+She died on 15 January 1569 at Hampton Court Palace, being outlived by her husband and children.
+At the time of her death, her husband was in charge of the imprisoned Mary Queen of Scots.

+Catherine was buried the following April in St Edmund's Chapel in Westminster Abbey, with the grieving Queen herself paying £640 2s.
+11d. for the interment.
 There is a small commemorative plaque in the abbey, although her chief monument is at Rotherfield Greys in Oxfordshire.